Foxhound013/GDSP-Tutorials/README.md

 - A tutorial from freecodecamp on starting out with Python: https://www.youtube.com/watch?v=rfscVS0vtbw

-- Interactive online tutorials:
+- Interactive online tutorials/practice:
   - Datacamp is chalk full of excellent tutorials tailored for Data Science.
-They teach quite a few tutorials on Python and R: https://www.datacamp.com/
+They teach quite a few tutorials on Python and R: https://www.datacamp.com
   - Dataquest is much like datacamp in that it is tailored to data science: https://app.dataquest.io/today
   - Codecademy is the place many have gotten started learning a language for the first time: https://www.codecademy.com/learn/learn-python
   - HackerRank is a great resource for learning Python basics.
 It has tons of code tests to try out, all of which are labeled with a difficulty.
 For better or worse, many employers use this sort of test to determine whether or not to bring you in for an in person interview.
-Practice here will definitely help you out in those areas and should provide plenty of fodder for self study: https://www.hackerrank.com/
+Practice here will definitely help you out in those areas and should provide plenty of fodder for self study: https://www.hackerrank.com
+  - LeetCode is pretty similar to HackerRank.
+If you're looking to challenge yourself on algorithms or get practice with feedback, this is a good go to: https://leetcode.com

 - A condensed list of basic syntax and commands: https://www.tutorialspoint.com/python/index.htm